awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 **Note**
 By default, *greengrass\-root* is the /greengrass directory\.

-1. Update the config\.json file to add `"allowFunctionsToRunAsRoot" : "yes"` to the `runtime` field\.
+1. Edit the config\.json file to add `"allowFunctionsToRunAsRoot" : "yes"` to the `runtime` field\.
 For example:

    ```
    {